Xilinx/PYNQ/docs/source/pynq_libraries.rst

 used USB webcams, WiFi peripherals, and other standard USB devices.

 Other peripherals can be connected to and accessed from the Zynq PL.
-E.g. HDMI, Audio, Buttons, Switches, LEDs, and general-purpose interfaces including Pmods, and Arduino.
+E.g. HDMI, Audio, Buttons, Switches, LEDs, and general-purpose interfaces including Pmods.
 As the PL is programmable, an overlay which provides controllers for these peripherals or interfaces must be loaded before they can be used.

 A library of hardware IP is included in Vivado which can be used to connect to a